WebAssembly/shared-everything-threads/proposals/thread-spawn/Overview.md

 #### Type constraints

-The motivation for passing a single `c` parameter to the parallel function is due to:

-1. _convention_: some spawn mechanisms (e.g., `pthread_create`) pass a single parameter to the
-   created thread; to pass multiple parameters in this model, one places them in memory and passes the address of a structure from which to retrieve them. [wasi-threads] shares this convention and it has not yet been problematic.
+The function `f` to be spawned can expect zero or more arguments (`v*`) but returns no values.

-2. _already restricted_: the invoked function must already have a restricted type &mdash; it cannot return any values.
-Because this design has no concept of a "thread" handle (no need, see [thread joining]), there is no place to return these values to; they cannot be returned to the caller as execution has already progressed past the `thread.spawn` instruction.
+- _no return values_: by preventing return values, this design can avoid adding a "thread" handle abstraction (no need, see [thread joining]).
+Thus there is no place to return these values to;
-2. _simplicity_: implementation-wise, if engines map `thread.spawn` to OS threads, they may be able to do less wrapping and unwrapping if `f` expects a single parameter (as do OS threads).
+  they cannot be returned to the caller as execution has already progressed past the `thread.spawn` instruction.

+- _any arguments_ : the input parameters `v*` can be of any WebAssembly type.
+One might wonder: why allow more than one argument if a toolchain generating WebAssembly can create a closure in linear memory, allowing us to pass a single address as is done with `pthread_create`?
+Generality: the [discussion][type-discussion] for this issue brought up that not all toolchains may be able to do this, so the more general solution is to keep the passed arguments separate from WebAssembly's observable global state.
+As is the case with `call`, etc., the engine will be responsible for creating any necessary closure state to pass to implementations that use single-argument thread APIs (e.g., `pthread_create`).

+To discuss this more: [What should the spawned function's type be?][type-discussion].

 [thread joining]: #what-about-thread-joining

-To discuss this more: [What should the spawned function's type be?][type-discussion].

 [type-discussion]: https://github.com/abrown/thread-spawn/discussions/3

 ### `shared` attributes